shreyas-girjapure/Salesforce-Permission-Debugger/ImplementationPlant.md

 ## Backend
 Core currently is based on single user and their profiles and permissions for object and setup level security.

-For record level security currently only owd and sharerows should suffice.
+For record level security currently only owd and share rows should suffice.

 ### Object and Setup Level Security

-We will be listing `pure functions/methods/apis` for making system decoulpled and easy to scale.
+We will be listing `pure functions/methods/apis` for making system decoupled and easy to scale.

 #### Flow
 1. Once we get `User` , we will grab its `profile` and related `permissionSet`s using `PermissionSetAssignment`